integrations/slack/README.md

 #### Filters

-Label filters allow filtering incoming events based on a whitelist of **required** labels.
+Label filters allow filtering incoming events based on a list of **required** labels or **ignored** labels.
+You can have both ignored and required labels defined in the same subscription.

 ##### Events that can be filtered